alexander-winkler/nlat_anth/README.md

 ## Introduction

 Anthologies of Neo-Latin poetry are a sorely understudied subject.
-Yet, they not only are useful as a selection from the huge, that can help us navigate in the *mare magnum* of Neo-Latin poetry.
+Yet, they not only are useful as a selection, that can help us navigate in the *mare magnum* of Neo-Latin poetry.
 They are very likely to have had an impact on the development of Neo-Latin literature as well.
 By selecting, they inform a canon of 'good' poetry worthy to be read and imitated.
 Poetry in successful anthologies circulates more widely and has probably a more significant influence on other poets.